I’m Jason Rodriguez. I consider myself a slightly jaded, somewhat pessimistic—but ultimately hopeful—tech worker.

-Before Bonfire, I was the Community & Product Evangelist at Litmus, which is a fancy way of saying that I taught people how to make better emails—typically through writing some wildly popular articles and ebooks and hosting more webinars, workshops, and conference talks than I can even remember.
+There’s a good chance you know me from my time at Litmus, where I taught people how to make better emails—typically through writing some wildly popular articles and ebooks and hosting more webinars, workshops, and conference talks than I can remember.
 For a few years there, I was responsible for producing and hosting Litmus Live—the industry-leading conference for email marketing professionals.

 Before Litmus, I lived the agency life as an email and web designer.
 I’ve been in the industry for over a decade and have gained a thorough understanding and appreciation of the web and the technologies that power it.
 I’m an expert in HTML and CSS and a strong advocate for the open web, accessibility, and building inclusive communities online.

-In my free time, I work with progressive organizations like the Livonia Democratic Club, where I currently serve on the Executive Board as the Digital Communications Coordinator.
+In my free time, I volunteer with the Livonia Democratic Club, where I currently serve on the Executive Board as the Digital Communications Coordinator.

 I live in Michigan with my wife, two daughters, and a growing collection of musical instruments (mostly ukuleles and a few guitars).